kconsidine/purse/README.md

 ![Purse logo](http://phyramid.github.io/purse/images/logo-bar-small.png)
 ============================

-Purse is a minimal web framework for PHP inspired by Sinatra.
+Purse is a modern web framework for PHP inspired by Sinatra.
 It has several major features:
 * Routes
 * MVC
 * Jade